danielhenrymantilla/polonius-the-crab.rs/README.md

 ##### `None` becomes `<Err>`

-It turns out that we don't have to restrict the `branch` to returning no data on `None`, and that we can use it as a "channel" through which smuggle **non-borrowing** data.
+It turns out that we don't have to restrict the `branch` to returning no data on `None`, and that we can use it as a "channel" through which to smuggle **non-borrowing** data.

 This leads to replacing `Option< _<'any> >` with `Result< _<'any>, Err > `